 The Plan was initially adopted by our Board of Directors in November 2005 and approved by our stockholders in September 2006.
 In June 2007, the material terms of and certain amendments to the Plan were approved by our stockholders.
 In May 2008, additional amendments to the Plan were approved by our stockholders.
-In May 2008, additional amendments to the Plan were approved by our stockholders, and consultants of stock options, stock appreciation rights ("SARs"), stock awards (including restricted stock, restricted stock units, deferred stock, performance shares and other similar types of awards, including other awards under which recipients are not required to pay any purchase or exercise price, such as phantom stock rights) and cash awards.
+The Plan provides for the grant to our employees, directors, and consultants of stock options, stock appreciation rights ("SARs"), stock awards (including restricted stock, restricted stock units, deferred stock, performance shares and other similar types of awards, including other awards under which recipients are not required to pay any purchase or exercise price, such as phantom stock rights) and cash awards.
 All equity awards granted under the Plan are granted with respect to shares of our common stock.